brettinternet/brettinternet.github.io/content/drives/_index.md

 Here are the hard drives used in my [homelab](/homelab/).
 These drives use XFS with MergerFS to combine the JBOD pool into a single filesystem and SnapRAID for software parity.
-Managing your own storage is not without [some risk](/zfs-passthrough/), but overall this has been a fairly easy endeavor.
+Managing your own storage is not without [some risk](/zfs-passthrough/), but overall, this has been a fairly easy endeavor.

 | Drive                                                                             | Qty | Size | Price/unit | Date       | Active | Notes                                                                      |